maherkaz/500-2018/assignments/homework2/README.md

 Note that the `dyspnea` categories are: 0 = None or Unknown, 1 = Present, 2 = Past, 3 = Present and Past

 Be sure to correctly represent each of the categorical variables as factors, rather than in the numerical form they start in.
+Label your factors to ease the work for the viewer, and reduce or eliminate the need to look at a codebook.
 Also, be sure to accurately report whether any missing values are observed in this sample.

 *Note*: You're going to have to do this again with a revised sample in step 4, so it's worth it to code this in a reproducible way.